Cublet/BackendAPI/README.md

 * Follow other Cublet users
 * Have a repository of Wolfram Language code sessions that they have written
 * Share the Wolfram Language code sessions they have written with the rest of the world (or have such sessions be private)
+* Comment on other site users' Wolfram Language repos
+* Create and discuss on forums

 ## API endpoints
 All API endpoint requests must be prefixed by `/api/<Cublet version number>`.
 The current version number of the Cublet API backend is `v1`.
 All API responses are returned in the JSON format by default.